modern-influence-of-ancient-warriors

 Ancient warriors also turned to minerals and heavy metals for their poisoned blades:

-Application Techniques and Weapon Maintenance
+Methods of Application and Weapon Maintenance

 Applying poison to a blade was a delicate and dangerous process.
 Depending on the toxin, warriors used one or more methods to ensure the substance stayed on the weapon and entered the wound.
+The effectiveness of the poison depended not only on its potency but also on the skill of the applicator.

 Surface Coating Methods

 The most straightforward method was to wipe the blade with a thin layer of poison dissolved in oil or fat.
 Warriors often carried a poison-soaked cloth and applied the substance just before combat, as many toxins lose potency over time.
 Coating the blade after sharpening ensured that the poison entered the cut more easily.
+Some warriors used a mixture of animal fat and dried plant material to create a sticky paste that adhered better to the metal.

 Grooves and Reservoirs